-The Student Loan Debt Relief Application is available online and in paper form (downloadable via PDF) in English and Spanish.
+The Federal Aid Forms are available online and in paper form (downloadable via PDF) in English and Spanish.

-If you do not have internet access or need a paper version of the application, you can download a PDF copy of the Student Loan Debt Relief Application, print it, fill it out, and mail it to our fulfillment center as described on the application.
+If you do not have internet access or need a paper version of the application, you can download a PDF copy of the Federal Aid Forms, print it, fill it out, and mail it to our fulfillment center as described on the application.

 If you need help filling out any of the forms, you can reach the Federal Student Aid contact center.
 If you’re deaf or hard of hearing, you can get help from their contact center through chat or email.
 You can also contact us using a Video Relay Service.
 If you speak a language other than English, their contact center provides support for over 100 common languages, including Spanish, Chinese, and French.

 If you’re an American living outside the United States, you can access the Debt Relief Application without having to use a virtual private network (VPN).
 If you have any issues accessing the form while abroad, please reach out to their contact center.